bcdiaconu/openscale_wiki/Xiaomi-Bluetooth-Mi-Scale.md

 Unfortunately I could only receive the weight data if a user was on the scale and a connection was established.
 I didn't have access to the RAM of the Mi Scale were the history weight data was stored.
 Now the complicated part of the reverse engineering started.
 I had to capture and to analyse the Bluetooth transmission between the Mi Scale and the original [Mi Fit App](https://play.google.com/store/apps/details?id=com.xiaomi.hm.health).

 For capturing the transmission I turned on the `Bluetooth HCI Snoop Log` under the developer options on my smartphone and started the Mi Fit App.
 Make sure you turn off your Bluetooth before your turn on the log and if you want to turn it off do it in reverse order.
 For the analysing step I opened the saved log with [wireshark](https://www.wireshark.org/).
+Please note that you should use a version > 1.10.
+The recent version supported Bluetooth much better!

 <p align="center">
 <a href="https://github.com/oliexdev/openScale/raw/master/doc/mi_scale/wireshark_init.png" target="_blank">